 3. “This Is Marketing: You Can’t Be Seen Until You Learn to See” by Seth Godin

-When your current marketing approach does not offer the results that you want, This Is Marketing: You Can't Be Seen Until You Learn to See from Seth Godin is a great choice.
+When your current marketing approach does not offer the results that you want, [amazon link=”0525540830″ /] from Seth Godin is a great choice.
 The author provides a detailed look at a revolutionary marketing strategy.

 Instead of focusing on the needs of your customers, Seth Godin encourages you to show customers what they need.
 The author does not rely on traditional techniques, such as email sales funnels or carefully crafted ads.
 He promotes the idea of building meaningful connections with customers.